-The honest truth is that most anti-bullying policies do not take one simple thing into consideration: simple psychology.
+The honest truth is that most anti-bullying policies do not take one simple thing into consideration: basic social emotional learning.
 Guidance counselors and mental health professionals agree that "bullying" is a catch-all word that encompasses the many facets of social conflict, including dominance behavior.
 And, from what I’m told, it’s getting out of control.

 As I wrote in my book, P.S.
 I Bully U, much research shows that the typical strategies are not working!
 Ignore it.
 Walk away.
 Tell an adult.
 In fact, they are not working so badly that the problem is getting worse and kids are begging for answers!
 Luckily, the answers are right in front of our faces!

 With over a decade in the classroom, I’ve seen the strategies that work are those that take into account the social-emotional learning of students, their interactions with others, effective coping strategies and, above all, empowerment.
 By teaching our students the values of resilience, the Golden Rule, and positive social skills, we’ll see “bullying” become a thing of the past because we will have raised up a generation of empowered and emotionally strong kids who are able to face adversity and solve their own social problems.